 If they can’t read or understand what the question is asking them to do, how on earth can they get to the right answer!

-As Geoffrey Petty states in his excellent Evidence Based Teaching from 2009, “many students believe that ‘describe’, ‘explain’, ‘analyse’ and ‘evaluate’ all mean pretty much the same thing: ‘write about’.“.
+As Geoffrey Petty states in his excellent Evidence Based Teaching from 2009, “many students believe that ‘describe’, ‘explain’, ‘analyze’ and ‘evaluate’ all mean pretty much the same thing: ‘write about’.“.

 Our approach to literacy development must be strategic and planned, not random or one-off.
 It must be iterative, monitored and evaluated, knowing of course what ‘success’ looks like.